A World Lit Only by Fire (album): Background

 After dissolving Godflesh in 2002, frontman Justin Broadrick formed the bands Jesu and Greymachine and released music under various monikers, including Final and JK Flesh; B. C. Green, Godflesh's other founding member, spent the time quietly, finishing school and focusing on his relationship with his partner.
 Though Broadrick quickly became interested in writing music under the Godflesh title again, he presumed the band to be permanently dead.
 He and Green remained friendly throughout the 2000s, but they rarely if ever spoke about the band.
 In 2009, though, Broadrick decided to approach Green with the idea of reforming Godflesh.
 The latter responded enthusiastically, and in November of that year, the reunion was made official with the announcement that Godflesh would be performing at a 2010 festival in France.

 Initially, both Broadrick and Green said that Godflesh would not commit to recording any new material, insisting that the chance of another studio album was unlikely.
 However, Broadrick later confirmed that the entire point of the reformation was "fundamentally about wanting to make new music".
 In 2012, the band started recording A World Lit Only by Fire in Broadrick's home studio in Wales.
 On 2 June 2014, Godflesh released the Decline & Fall EP, featuring songs cut from the upcoming album for being colourful outliers that would have put it over Broadrick's desired ten-song length.
 On 7 October 2014, after several delays, A World Lit Only by Fire was released.
 Originally, the album was to be followed by a remix release titled A World Lit Only by Fire in Dub.
 Ted Parsons of Prong, who had previously drummed on Hymns (2001) and toured with Godflesh, was set to provide additional live percussion.
 In an interview with the French publication La Grosse Radio, Broadrick stated that the release would explore Godflesh's post-punk side.
-This dub album ultimately never saw release.
+This dub album ultimately saw release without Parsons' involvement in late 2024 as A World Lit Only by Dub.

 A key component to Godflesh's reformation and comeback album was the reintegration of a drum machine into the band.
 Broadrick believed that the addition of a human drummer to the Godflesh dynamic was largely detrimental, calling it a dilution of his original goal that, despite yielding "quite amazing" results, took the project away from its initial point of man–machine fusion.
 The mechanical percussion used on A World Lit Only by Fire facilitated Broadrick's groove- and beat-focused writing style, and it allowed him to be more deliberate in the composition process; this eased one of the primary difficulties in creating the album: the pressure to rush out a product and exploit the reunion's media attention.
 Broadrick was surprised that interest in the band persisted even while he and Green were in their private studio, writing and deconstructing and rewriting songs multiple times over.